mikeweber/adventofcode2020/src/ex01/JOURNAL.md

 ## Part A
 Off to an easy start, per usual.
-The direct solution to the [https://adventofcode.com/2020/day/1](expense report problem) is to do two loops, and compare every value to every other value until you find the two values that add up to 2020.
+The direct solution to the [expense report problem](https://adventofcode.com/2020/day/1) is to do two loops, and compare every value to every other value until you find the two values that add up to 2020.
 Though at the time, I was holding a month old baby and couldn't implement my solution, so all I had was time to think of